 Symptoms usually start in adolescence or early adulthood but can appear at any age.1 For children, Crohn’s disease can limit their growth or sexual development.4

 The symptoms of Crohn’s disease can present similarly to many other gastrointestinal issues, so it’s essential to get a diagnosis to ensure you receive the correct treatment for your condition.

 Unfortunately, having Crohn’s disease can lead to further complications.
 Here are some of the risks:4

-Crohn’s can cause the bowel to scar and narrow through the thickness of the intestinal wall being affected.
+Crohn’s can cause the bowel to scar and narrow through the thickness of the intestinal wall.
 This is called bowel obstruction.
-This can block the flow of digestive contents and can require surgery to remove the affected part of the bowel.
+This can block the flow of digestive contents and require surgery to remove the affected part of the bowel.